Coach since 2005

 What are your artistic influences?

-Stephen Colbert, Amy Sedaris, Christopher Guest, Catherine O’Hara, Betty White, Jane Lynch, Dave Barry, Anne Lamott, Ellen Degeneres, Bob Eubanks, Richard Dawson, Charles Nelson Reilly, Michael Ian Black, John Cameron Mitchell to name a few.
+People: Charlie Brooker, Stephen Colbert, Amy Sedaris, Christopher Guest, Catherine O’Hara, Betty White, Jane Lynch, Dan Levy, Lily Tomlin, Dave Barry, Anne Lamott, Ellen Degeneres, Bob Eubanks, Richard Dawson, Charles Nelson Reilly, Michael Ian Black, Howard Ashman, Randy Rainbow, and John Cameron Mitchell to name a few.